-    To put it another way, bleach does not strip fabric, it kills germs.
+To put it another way, bleach does not strip fabric, it kills germs and removes color.

 Think about how your hand feels after you get bleach on it.
 Kind of filmy, right?
 It takes a lot of rinsing to get bleach off your hand, and fabric as well.

 Now, you may be thinking, ‘What if my buildup is bacteria, wouldn’t bleach be good for that?”
 And the answer is yes.
 If your little has been diagnosed with a yeast or bacterial infection rash, absolutely you MUST bleach your diapers.

 For all other kinds of build-up however, bleach won’t do much but mask smells.

 What about Blue Dawn Dish Detergent for Stripping Diapers?

 I don’t know where the whole strip your diapers with Dawn thing started, but it is by far my biggest pet peeve recommendation out there because it is SO *&^%# WRONG!

 I’ll confess, I use Dawn dish soap as a stain remover for grease stains on my clothing.
 That said, we’re talking about a small dab of the finger on a surface grease stain.
 But now, after doing some research for this post, I’m seriously rethinking even those small dabs too.